kuiper2000/Applied_Math/_sources/ODE/Special_function.md

 \end{align}
 ```

-Therefore, the solution can be written as
+Therefore, the solution of Bessel function can be written as

 ```{math}